SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 --- abstract

-Some networks (e.g., cellular or WLAN) experience significant but transient variations in link quality and have policy constraints (e.g., bandwidth) that affect user experience.
+Wireless networks like 5G and WLAN) experience significant but transient variations in link quality that affect user experience.
-Collaborative signaling (e.g., host-to-network and server-to-network) can improve the user experience by informing the network about the nature and relative importance of packets (frames, streams, etc.) without having to disclose the content of the packets.
+Collaborative signaling from host-to-network and server-to-network can improve the user experience by informing the network about the nature and relative importance of packets (frames, streams, etc.) without having to disclose the content of the packets.
 Moreover, the collaborative signalling may be enabled so that hosts are aware of the network's treatment of incoming packets.
 Also, host-to-network collaboration can be put in place without revealing the identity of the remote servers.
 This collaboration allows for differentiated services at the network (e.g., packet discard preference), the sender (e.g., adaptive transmission), or through cooperation of server / host and the network.

-This document lists some use cases that illustrate the need for a mechanism to share metadata and outlines requirements for both host-to-network (and vice versa) and server-to-network (and vice versa).
+This document lists some use cases that illustrate the need for a mechanism to share metadata and outlines requirements for both host-to-network and server-to-network.
 The document focuses on intra-flow or flows bound to the same user.

 --- middle

 # Introduction {#intro}

-Some networks (e.g., wireless) inherently experience large variations in link quality due to several factors.
+Wireless networks including 5G and WLAN inherently experience large variations in link quality over sub-RTT intervals and on the other hand applications such as interactive media demand both low latency and high bandwidth.
+Maximizing network utilization and end user experience under such conditions is challenging.
-These include the change in wireless channel conditions, interference between proximate cells and channels or because of the end user movement.
+Factors that affect wireless networks include change in channel conditions, interference between proximate cells and end user movement.
 These variations in link quality can be in the order of a millisecond or less {{5G-Lumos}} while congestion control takes several tens of milliseconds (more than one round-trip time (RTT)) to estimate data rate.
+Similarly, application servers that encode and serve live or interactive media take time to adjust the encoding level and other processes to match the network rate.
-End-to-end congestion control algorithms are far from being optimal when the link quality is highly variable in sub-RTT timeframes and the application demands both low latency and high bandwidth (e.g., {{Section 2.1 of ?RFC6077}}).
+End-to-end congestion control algorithms are far from being optimal when the link quality is highly variable in sub-RTT timeframes and the application demands both low latency and high bandwidth (e.g., Section 2.1 of {{?RFC6077}}).

-It is also not practical to convey sub-RTT link changes using an end-to-end feedback signal.
-As a consequence, applications settling for a lower throughput when latency is prioritized or achieving higher throughput at the expense of much higher delays.
+In these conditions, applications settle for a lower throughput when latency is prioritized, or for higher throughput at the expense of much higher delays.

+While rate control based on feedback for a flow (UDP 4-tuple) is evidently not able adapt for sub-RTT changes in available wireless channel resources, the application server can provide information on a per-packet basis that a network shaper may use to utilize the available resources more effectively.
+{{5G-Octopus}} has shown for volumetric video packets and a rate controller that errs on the side of overestimation, that the network shaper can drop low priority frames of a group of pictures (corresponding to transient wireless link bandwidth drops) and still achieve significantly better performance than state-of-the-art based on feedback.
-With not fully encrypted packets, networks may use some heuristics to build an "implicit signal" gleaned from a packet to prioritize or otherwise shape flows.
+With not fully encrypted packets, networks may use heuristics to build an "implicit signal" gleaned from a packet to prioritize or otherwise shape flows.
-Implicit signals are not desirable as they lead to ossification of protocols as result of introducing unintended dependencies {{?RFC9419}}.
+However, implicit signals are not desirable as they lead to ossification of protocols as result of introducing unintended dependencies {{?RFC9419}}.
 When packet contents are encrypted, the approach of using implicit signals is no longer viable.

 Bandwidth constraints exist most predominantly at the access network (e.g., radio access networks).